Nuku/Flexible-Survival/WRITING GUIDE.md

 * `if BodyName of player is "Rubber Tigress"` | does the player have the Rubber Tigress infection on their body? (case sensitive to name)
 * `if SkinName of player is "Bird of Paradise"` | does the player have the Bird of Paradise infection on their skin? (case sensitive to name)
 * `if BodyName of player is "Alpha Husky"` *or* `FaceName of player is "Alpha Husky"` | are either of the player's head or body infected with the "Alpha Husky" strain?
-* `if player is pure` | does the player have the same infection on all body parts?
+* `if Player is pure` | does the player have the same infection on all body parts?
-* `if BodyName of player is "Feline" and player is pure` | is the player fully infected with the Feline strain?
+* `if BodyName of player is "Feline" and Player is pure` | is the player fully infected with the Feline strain?
 * `if BodyName of player is listed in infections of FelineList` | does the player have any of the feline infections on their body?
 * `if BodyName of player is not listed in infections of FelineList` | does the player not possess any feline infection on their body?
 The current list options are: FelineList, CanineList, EquineList, VulpineList, ReptileList, InsectList, PlantList, AvianList, TaurList, knotlist (cock), LatexList (skin)